-On August 29, 2017, we re-registered NuCana BioMed Limited as a public limited company and changed our name from NuCana BioMed Limited to NuCana plc.
+Prior to the completion of this offering, we intend to re-register NuCana BioMed Limited as a public limited company and to change our name from NuCana BioMed Limited to NuCana plc.

-Unless otherwise indicated or the context otherwise requires, in this prospectus, "NuCana," "NuCana BioMed Limited," "NuCana plc," the "company," "we," "us" and "our" refer to (i) NuCana BioMed Limited and its consolidated subsidiaries prior to the re-registration of NuCana BioMed Limited as a public limited company and (ii) NuCana plc and its consolidated subsidiaries after the re-registration of NuCana BioMed Limited as a public limited company.
+Unless otherwise indicated or the context otherwise requires, in this prospectus, "NuCana," "NuCana BioMed Limited," "NuCana plc," the "company," "we," "us" and "our" refer to (i) NuCana BioMed Limited and its consolidated subsidiaries prior to the re-registration of NuCana BioMed Limited as a public limited company, and (ii) NuCana plc and its consolidated subsidiaries after the re-registration of NuCana BioMed Limited as a public limited company, which is expected to occur prior to the completion of this offering.
 See "Description of Share Capital."